 Join Us for Adventures in Our "Travel & Taste" Series

-This fall and winter, Broadmoor's Travel and Taste series will take you on a voyage from the pristine waters of British Columbia’s inside passage to bird population recovery efforts in the Caribbean and more.
-Each themed night offers a location-based dessert and presentation featuring images from an exotic destination.
+This fall and winter, Broadmoor's Travel and Taste series will take you on unforgettable journeys, from an exploration of the biodiversity-rich Sky Islands of Arizona to endangered species conservation projects on Hawaii's Big Island and more.
+Each themed night offers a location-based buffet dinner and presentation featuring an engaging visual presentation of photos from an exotic destination.

 Through images and tastes, you might just feel as though you are actually "on location!"

 $13 Mass Audubon Members

 *Dinner requires registration by 5pm on Tuesday the week of the program.
 Walk-in registrations welcome for the lecture.

 Join Joppa Flats Education Coordinator David Larson for a visual journey of his recent tour in Africa featuring the birds and mammals of the amazing country of Uganda.

 From Mountain Gorillas in the aptly named Bwindi Impenetrable Forest to the grotesquely attractive Shoebill in the papyrus marshes along Lake Victoria, and from the raging torrent of Murchison Falls on the Nile to the weird African Finfoot in Lake Mburo, this trip found 400 species of birds, 45 species of mammals (including 9 species of monkey plus Chimpanzee and Mountain Gorilla), and some amazing places.
 There will be pretty birds and funky monkeys, and you won't even break a sweat.